 Turbochargers are gaining popularity in vehicles since they help in increasing vehicle performance and reducing fuel consumption and vehicle weight.
 Since Honeywell is one of the leading manufacturers of turbochargers, it has seen significant growth in its revenue due to the rise in demand for turbochargers.

-As Covid-19 has resulted in lockdown and restrictions on businesses, as well as movement of people, the global economy is feared to go in recession, and it will impact the revenue for companies, such as Honeywell.
-With rapid contraction of air travel, the company’s aerospace business is expected to take a hit.
+As Covid-19 has resulted in restrictions on businesses, as well as movement of people, the global economy has seen a significant slowdown, and it has impacted the revenue for companies, such as Honeywell.
+With rapid contraction of air travel, the company’s aerospace business has taken a hit.
+The air travel and Honeywell's Aerospace segment sales are expected to see a rebound as the Covid-19 crisis winds down.

 Airlines are presently involved in expanding their fleet size in order to support the growing demand for air travel.
 Additionally, airlines are replacing their old aircraft with new ones that are equipped with more advanced technologies and more efficient engines in order to save up on fuel costs.
 Because of these trends, Boeing estimates that around 36,770 new airplanes, amounting to $5.2 trillion, will be delivered over the next 20 years.
 (Link) This provides a huge opportunity for aircraft parts and engines that are manufactured by Honeywell.